 Related marker.
 Click here for another marker that is related to this marker.
 The son of Rev. Thomas Goulding, founder and first president of the Presbyterian Theological Seminary at Columbia, S. C.,

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 17, 2019.
 This page originally submitted on October 7, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 649 times since then and 2 times this year.
+This page has been viewed 679 times since then.
 Last updated on October 8, 2010, by David Seibert of Sandy Springs, Georgia.
 Photos: 1, 2, 3, 4. submitted on October 7, 2010, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.